 If you have health insurance through a parent, guardian, or spouse, it is possible that the primary subscriber on the insurance could receive mail from your insurer that includes information about health care services you received, including STI testing.
 Paying out-of-pocket and not billing your insurance is the only way to be certain of confidentiality.

 Certain STIs are reportable by law.
 Positive chlamydia, gonorrhea and syphilis results must be reported to the local health department to make sure those affected are treated.
 If you do have a positive result on one of these tests, your information will still be protected, and you would only be contacted if you did not complete treatment.
 Positive HIV results are also reported to the local health department, but anonymous HIV testing is available in Seattle (though not at Hall Health Center) if this is a concern.

 If you are a current UW-Seattle student, you are eligible for one visit (face-to-face interaction) with a Hall Health Center provider (medical doctor or nurse practitioner) per quarter for a problem or concern.
 However, you are responsible for any ancillary services, like lab tests, imaging, and medications.
 We will bill your health insurance unless told otherwise, in which case you will be charged for any services not paid for through your subsidized benefits as a UW student.

 Testing through other medical providers

-There are many other providers in the Seattle area that provide confidential STD and HIV testing, some on a sliding fee scale based on income.
-Planned Parenthood is one such provider, and has clinics throughout the greater Seattle area, including in the University District.
-Visit the Public Health-Seattle & King County website for a list of other STD testing providers.
+There are many other providers in the Seattle area that provide confidential STI and HIV testing, some on a sliding fee scale based on income.
+Planned Parenthood of the Great Northwest and Hawaiian Islands is one such provider, and has clinics throughout the greater Seattle area, including in the University District.
+Visit the Public Health-Seattle & King County website for a list of other STI and HIV testing providers.

-Hall Health’s website offers information on the following STD-related topics:
+Hall Health’s website offers information on the following STI-related topics: